-The following pumping infrastructure are required to reclaim water from the in-pit system:
+The following pumping infrastructures are required to reclaim water from the in-pit system:

 - Transfer system from Goose Pit to Portage Pit A. Includes two submersible pumps (Model S8C1) connected to an electrical substation (Goose Sub).
-This system uses 14" and 10" DR11 pipe. - Reclaim system from Pit A to the reclaim tank in the process plant.
-Includes two submersible pumps (Model S8C1) with two containerized mechanical booster pump stations in series.
-This setup also includes one electrical station container with variable frequency drive per booster pump each connected to an electrical station (Pit A sub and Pit E sub).
+This system uses 14" and 10" DR11 pipe.
+This system although still partially installed is not in use anymore but may be recommissioned if required. - Reclaim system from Pit A to the reclaim tank in the process plant.
+Includes two submersible pumps (Model S8C1) with containerized mechanical booster pump stations in series.
+The number of booster stations varies depending on the water level within the pit.
+The setup also includes an electrical station container with variable frequency drive per booster pump each connected to an electrical station (Pit A sub and Pit E sub).
 Pipe used for this system is 10" DR11 HDPE from Pit A to the West Road and then 10" DR11 pipe to the mill.

-- Reclaim system from Pit E to the reclaim tank in the process plant.
-Includes two containerized pumping stations (Primary pump is a Technosub 12TSH 150 HP, Booster pump is a Technosub MRH200-2250-2 350 HP) with a suction line and suction cage for the primary pump.
+- The reclaim system from Pit E to the reclaim tank also varies depending on the water level in the pit.
+Components include two containerized pumping stations (Primary pump is a Technosub 12TSH 150 HP, Booster pump is a Technosub MRH200-2250-2 350 HP) with a suction line and suction cage for the primary pump.
 This setup also includes two electrical station containers with variable frequency drives each connected to an electrical station (Pit E sub).
-Pipe used for this system is 10" DR11 HDPE from Pit E to the West Road and then 10" DR11 pipe to the mill. - Transfer system from Portage Pit E to Portage Pit A. Includes one containerized pumping station (Cornell prime-assisted pump model 4HH-RP-F18DB, 100 HP) with a suction line and suction cage connected to an electrical substation (Goose Sub).
+Pipe used for this system is 10" DR11 HDPE from Pit E to the West Road and then 10" DR11 pipe to the mill.
+With a high water level in the pit, only the Technosub 350 HP is sufficient to provide reclaim to the Mill.
+AEM is currently studying the possibility of increasing the process water reclaim capacity in the Pit to provide the Mill. - Transfer system from Portage Pit E to Portage Pit A. Includes one containerized pumping station (Cornell prime-assisted pump model 4HH-RP-F18DB, 100 HP) with a suction line and suction cage connected to an electrical substation (Goose Sub).
 This system uses 10" DR11 pipe.
+Starting in August of 2024, the pits A & E are now hydraulically connected therefore the need for transferring water from one pit to the other has been put on hold.

-Reference to the design and construction document for the reclaim infrastructure are included as part of the documentation of the in-pit tailings management system presented in Table 3-21.
+Reference to the design and construction document for the reclaim infrastructure are included as part of the documentation of the in-pit tailings management system presented in

+Table 3-21.
 Information on the design parameters of these systems is included in Table 3-24.